Montana Cox: Career

 As the winner, Cox appeared on the cover of Harper's Bazaar Australia, as well as an eight-page spread in the magazine.
 Her other prizes included a modelling contract with Chic Model Management, twenty thousand dollars in cash, a Ford Fiesta and an overseas trip to New York City to meet with NEXT Model Management.

 Cox has since gone on to be one of the celebrity faces of FOXTEL.
 It was also announced that Cox would appear in the campaign for David Jones department stores for the 2012 Autumn/Winter collection alongside models Miranda Kerr and Samantha Harris.
 Cox has also appeared in campaigns for Betts Shoes, Lovisa, Witchery's A/W 2012 campaign and Maurie and Eve Winter 2012 campaign.

-In February 2012, she signed with IMG Models Paris, IMG Models New York, IMG Models Milan, and IMG Models London.
+In February 2012, she signed with IMG Models in Paris, New York, Milan, and London.
 Subsequently, Cox made her runway debut at Milan Fashion Week Fall 2012, walking for a total of 5 shows which included Aquilano Rimondi, Bottega Veneta, Emilio Pucci, Etro and Jo No Fui.
-At Paris Fashion Week Fall 2012, she walked for 11 shows including Andrew Gn, Cacharel, Carven, Chanel, Christian Dior, Kenzo, Lanvin, Mugler, Sacai and closed Felipe Oliveira Baptista and Vanessa Bruno.

-In March 2012, Cox closed her first David Jones show at the Melbourne Fashion Festival.

 In April 2012, she made her Australian Fashion Week debut walking for Carla Zampatti, Flannel, Manning Cartell, Ksubi, Toni Matičevski, Magdalena Veleveska, Jayson Brusdon, Camilla Franks, Lisa Ho, Ellery, WatsonxWatson, as well as opening Life with Bird and Ginger & Smart and closing Romance Was Born and Gary Bigeni.
 In May 2012, Cox walked for Chanel's 2013 Cruise presentation in Versailles.